Počátky: History

+Demographics

+Transport

+The railway line from Brno to Plzeň passes through the southern part of the municipal territory.
+The train station called Počátky-Žirovnice, which serves Počátky, is located in neighbouring Stojčín.

 Culture

 In 2011, the former cinema building was reconstructed into a multifunctional complex, which houses a town library, a hall used as a cinema or theatre, a gallery, a meeting place for volunteer associations and a town information centre.